ajaysub110/starter-academic/content/authors/admin/_index.md

 I am an incoming PhD Student in Cognition & Perception at [New York University](https://www.nyu.edu/).
 I recently completed my undergraduate degree in Electronics and Communication Engineering from [BITS Pilani, India](https://www.bits-pilani.ac.in/).

-Currently, I am a research intern at [Harvard](https://www.harvard.edu/) and [MIT](https://www.mit.edu/), working with [Samuel Gershman](https://gershmanlab.com/).
-Previously, I pursued my senior thesis under [Partha Mitra](https://www.cshl.edu/research/faculty-staff/partha-mitra/).
-During my undergraduate years, I have worked on research projects in collaboration with [INCF](https://www.incf.org/) (as part of [Google Summer of Code](https://summerofcode.withgoogle.com/)), [University of Manchester](https://www.manchester.ac.uk/) (as part of the [Human Brain Project](https://www.humanbrainproject.eu/en/)), and [Max Planck Institute for Psycholinguistics](https://www.mpi.nl/).
-At BITS, I was advised by [Veeky Baths](https://universe.bits-pilani.ac.in/goa/veeky/profile) and [Basabdatta Sen Bhattacharya](https://www.bits-pilani.ac.in/goa/basabdattab/profile).
+I am currently a research intern at [Harvard University](https://www.harvard.edu/) and [Massachusetts Institute of Technology](https://www.mit.edu/), working with [Sam Gershman](https://gershmanlab.com/) on Cognition-inspired model-based reinforcement learning.
+Previously, I completed my undergraduate thesis on deep learning for neuroanatomical image segmentation at [CCBR, IIT Madras](https://ccbr.iitmadras.in/) under [Partha Mitra](https://www.cshl.edu/research/faculty-staff/partha-mitra/).
+During my time at BITS Pilani, I was advised by [Veeky Baths](https://universe.bits-pilani.ac.in/goa/veeky/profile) and [Basabdatta Sen Bhattacharya](https://www.bits-pilani.ac.in/goa/basabdattab/profile) under whom I had the opportunity to work on research in collaboration with [Max Planck Institute for Psycholinguistics](https://www.mpi.nl/), [University of Manchester](https://www.manchester.ac.uk/), and the [Human Brain Project](https://www.humanbrainproject.eu/en/).
+In 2019, I was selected for the [Google Summer of Code](https://summerofcode.withgoogle.com/) program with [INCF](https://www.incf.org/) and [GeNN Team, University of Sussex](https://github.com/genn-team).

-I am also a core member of the [Society for Artificial Intelligence and Deep Learning (SAiDL)](https://www.saidl.in/) as part of which I have been involved in [teaching](https://github.com/SforAiDl/Deep-Learning-TIP), [open-source](https://github.com/SforAiDl/genrl) and [organizing social events](https://sites.google.com/view/aisymposium2020/home).
+I am also a core member of the [Society for Artificial Intelligence and Deep Learning (SAiDL)](https://www.saidl.in/) as part of which I have been involved in [teaching](https://github.com/SforAiDl/Deep-Learning-TIP), [open-source](https://github.com/SforAiDl/genrl) and [organizing community events](https://sites.google.com/view/aisymposium2020/home).

-Outside of research, I am a tennis player and have represented my high school and college at various national tournaments.
-I also enjoy playing basketball, hiking and reading non-fiction.
+Outside of research, I am a tennis player and have represented my high school and college at various tournaments.
+I also enjoy watching basketball, hiking and reading about history & philosophy.